 Shortly after their first date in Manhattan, Shelby and Griffin’s two worlds collided.
 Their chemistry seemed effortless after the couple realized they had mutual friends and a lot in common.
 Somehow, they never met, but Hinge brought the pair together and made it happen.
 Within two years of dating, Griffin captured Shelby’s heart with a romantic proposal at Palm Beach; next to his family home and where all the couple’s favorite memories were made.
 Griffin’s extravagant rose petal proposal in Florida inspired the couple to curate an elegant wedding with a modern feel.

-“We wanted our guests to experience the same magic we feel everyday in Palm Beach”, the couple says.
+“We wanted our guests to experience the same magic we feel every day in Palm Beach,” Shelby says.

 The couple chose an atypical outdoor wedding venue for Florida: the Norton Museum of Art.
 Shelby and Giffin’s goal became to create a unique, modernized approach to their celebration and enhance the elegance of it all.